aaronrryan/flume-water-meter-exporter/README.md

 ### API Rate Limiting

 - The exporter respects Flume API rate limits
-- Data collection runs every 5 minutes by default
+- Data collection runs every minute by default
-- Adjust collection frequency based on your needs and API limits
+- The API has a limit of 1440 data points per query

 ## Configuration Options